 For each legitimate task that you encounter, you should determine if you can complete that task in under 2 minutes.
 Many tasks (such as replying to an email) can be completed in under 2 minutes.
 You should do these tasks right away because the time it takes to record and manage these types of tasks is longer than the time it takes to just do them.
 For longer tasks, you need to decide when you want to do them.
 If it needs to be done on or by a certain date or time, you can schedule it into your calendar.
 Tasks that have no specific time can be put into your task list to be completed at the next possible opportunity.
 You also have the option of delegating the task to someone else.

-After you have processed an item, you will need to organize it in one of seven ways (shown with yellow ovals in the flow chart).
+After you have processed an item, you will need to organize it in one of seven ways (shown with gray squares in the flow chart).

 Although the majority of this article was spend describing the previous steps, you will be spending most of your time in the "Doing" stage.
 In this step, you will use your task list to determine what you should be working on.
 You can sort this list by a number of different criteria (priority, tags, context, goals, time estimates, etc.) in order to determine which tasks to complete next.
 For those people who can't decide what to work on next, Toodledo has an "Auto Scheduler" which analyzes your tasks and automatically picks the ones that will be the most effective use of your time.